 Create new objects in Office documents

 You can embed web-based objects called content add-ins within Excel and PowerPoint documents.
 With content add-ins, you can integrate rich, web-based data visualizations, media (such as a YouTube video player or a picture gallery), and other external content.

 Figure 5.
 Content add-in

-To learn more about how to start building your Office Add-in, try out our 5-minute Quickstarts.
+To build your first Office Add-in in less than 5 minutes, try out the quick start for Excel, Outlook, Word, OneNote, PowerPoint, or Project.
 You can start building add-ins right away using Visual Studio or any other editor.